Taurus Season Wants You To Take A Deep Breath

 After a month spent in fiery, spunky Aries, it's finally time for things to chill out.
-That's right — on April 19, the sun will move into steady and reliable Taurus.
+That's right — on April 19, the sun moved into steady and reliable Taurus.
 And to be honest, we could all use the opportunity to stabilize right now.

 "When the sun leaves Aries to enter Taurus, the overall energy tends to calm down, as we shift from a quick and impulsive rhythm to a steadier and more relaxed mode," Narayana Montúfar, senior astrologer at Astrology.com and Horoscope.com, tells Refinery29.
 "With Spring in full bloom, Taurus season will see us enjoy those longer, sunnier days that infuse us with both a sense of hopefulness and calm."
 (Yes, we can still enjoy the sun when we're stuck indoors.)